-The bedrock on the site is impermeable and classified as a Non-Aquifer or unproductive strata and as such has no Vulnerability and is not within a Source Protection Zone.
-The Tottenhill Gravel Member is permeable and is classified as a Secondary A Aquifer with a High Vulnerability.
+The bedrock on the site is classified as a Non-Aquifer or unproductive strata and as such has no Vulnerability and is not within a Source Protection Zone (SPZ).
+The Tottenhill Gravel Member is classified as a Secondary A Aquifer with a High Vulnerability.